 Usually, gingivitis is a fairly mild form of gum disease - with different levels of gingivitis.
 When gum disease progresses - there is more progression of gum inflammation and bone loss around the teeth this is called periodontitis.
 Periodontitis is a severe gum infection that attacks the soft tissues and damages the oral jawbone that gives support to teeth.
 Periodontics is the dental specialty focused on diagnosis & treatment of gum disease; diagnosis & treatment of jawbone resorption in the mouth, which is important in maintaining teeth in place.
 Periodontists are specialized dentists - licensed dentists who do extra dental training to specialize in the diagnosis and treatment of gum disease, oral cancer issues, dental implant placement, and jawbone problems.
 Many times, patients who have severe forms of periodontitis are referred to periodontists by general dentists.
 The common periodontal dental question that gets asked is, how can I treat my periodontal disease?

 Periodontitis Dental Symptoms - What to Look For?

-First and foremost, look to see if your gums have inflammation around them, bleed easily when brush or floss.
+First and foremost, look to see if your gums have inflammation around them, and bleed easily when brushing or flossing.